srivatsan3/rPPG_ROS/README.md

-# Remote PolyPythesmoGraphy (rPPG) tool blended with ROS2 setup
+# Remote PolyPlethysmoGraphy (rPPG) tool blended with ROS2 setup

 ## ROS2 Nodes:
 The Robot Operating System 2 **Humble** version is used throughout.